Choosing a Snowbird Home in Orlando

 There are a lot of lovely neighborhoods in the Central Florida area, as well as some I would avoid.
 It’s not practical to list them all here, particularly if Disney access isn’t high on your list of priorities.

 If we’re choosing a snowbird home in Orlando primarily for the purpose of visiting Walt Disney World on a regular basis, these are our top 5 choices.

-The community has lovely homes, as you would expect from a Disney planned community.
-There are markets, restaurants and other services inside of Celebration, and it has easy access to US 192, I-4 and 417.
-It's a very short drive from Walt Disney World without having to get on major roads, which is a welcome escape from traffic at the end of a long day in the parks.
+The community has lovely homes, as you would expect from a Disney-planned community.
+There are markets, restaurants, and other services inside Celebration, and it has easy access to US 192, I-4, and 417.
+It’s a very short drive from Walt Disney World without having to get on major roads, which is a welcome escape from traffic at the end of a long day in the parks.